Nuclear Verdicts Used to Be a Big-Company Problem. Not Anymore.

 What Should Small Business Owners Do Now?

-Small business owners should start by reviewing their insurance limits and building a defense file before a claim ever arises.
 Swiss Re's study found that defense teams using counter-anchors (their own suggested award amounts) reduced average simulated verdicts by 40% to 50%.
-But 14% of jurors still issued nuclear verdicts despite those efforts, which means preparation before a lawsuit matters as much as strategy during one.
+But 14% of jurors still issued nuclear verdicts despite those efforts.
+Pre-litigation preparation matters as much as trial strategy.

 1. 1

-Pull the policy declarations pages for general liability, commercial auto, professional liability and umbrella policies.
-Check per-occurrence limits, aggregate limits and whether defense costs erode the amount left to pay damages.
-A $1 million policy where defense costs come out of the same pool can leave far less than $1 million to pay the verdict itself.
+Policy declarations pages for general liability, commercial auto, professional liability and umbrella policies show per-occurrence limits, aggregate limits and whether defense costs erode the coverage pool.
+A $1 million policy where defense costs come from the same pool can leave far less than $1 million to pay the verdict.

 2. 2

 Many contracts and leases require $1 million to $2 million in liability limits, but those amounts reflect an older risk environment.
-Businesses with customer foot traffic, delivery vehicles, field work, product sales or high-value consulting contracts should ask an insurance agent whether higher umbrella limits fit their operations.
+Businesses with customer foot traffic, delivery vehicles, field work, product sales or high-value consulting contracts carry umbrella limits that fall short of current verdict levels.

 3. 3

-Keep written safety records, incident reports, maintenance logs, employee training records and contract files.
-These records don't stop a lawsuit, but they support the defense and show a jury the business took safety seriously.
-A small business insurance calculator can help estimate appropriate coverage levels for your industry and revenue.
+Written safety records, incident reports, maintenance logs, employee training records and contract files support the defense in litigation and show a jury the business took safety seriously.
+These documents don't prevent lawsuits, but they can strengthen the defense.

 4. 4

 Premium increases tied to nuclear verdict trends vary widely by insurer, region and industry.
-Carriers price small business risk differently, so getting business insurance quotes from multiple providers each year can help keep premiums competitive while preserving adequate limits.
+Carriers price small business risk differently, and annual coverage reviews can uncover rate gaps that erode limit adequacy.

 Nuclear Verdicts and Small Business Insurance FAQ